t-sobol/sleep-debt-calculator/README.md

 Sleep Debt Calculator
 =====================

-A simple app that counts you sleep debt.
+A simple app that counts your sleep debt.
 Written in JavaScript.

 Enjoy!